-- 1) In the absence of municipal sanitary sewers, all septic systems shall be designed and installed in accordance with New Hampshire Department of Environmental Services (NHDES) rules and regulations.
+- 1) In the absence of municipal sanitary sewers, all septic systems shall be designed and installed in accordance with NHDES Subsurface Systems Bureau rules Env-Wq 1000.
 A copy of the application materials and all supporting information, which was submitted to the State for review and approval, shall also be provided to the Planning Board.
-This includes but is not limited to the plan, test pit data, soil data, and other relevant information required by the state regulations.
+This includes but is not limited to the plan of the design, test pit data, soil data, and other relevant information required by the state regulations.
 All areas unsuitable by state standards for subsurface disposal shall be shown on the plan for each lot.
-The state Subdivision approval number shall be noted on the plan. - 2) All lots which are greater than five (5) acres and which do not require state Subdivision approval shall submit information and data showing the lot is capable of sustaining a septic system.
-The same information submitted to the State for lots five (5) or fewer acres must be submitted to the Planning Board at the time of application, test pit data, soil data and all other information that would commonly be submitted to the State for a lot less than five acres. - 3) The name, address, signature and seal of the licensed engineer who prepared the common sewage facilities plan (if a common system is proposed).
+The state Subdivision approval number shall be noted on the plan. - 2) All lots which are greater than five (5) acres and which did not require state Subdivision approval shall submit information and data showing the lot is capable of sustaining a septic system.
+The same information submitted to the NHDES Subsurface Systems Bureau for lots five (5) or fewer acres must be submitted to the Planning Board at the time of application, test pit data, soil data and all other information that would commonly be submitted to the State for a lot less than five acres. - 3) The name, address, signature and seal of the licensed engineer who prepared the common sewage facilities plan (if a common system is proposed).